TiroV/meet/README.md

+Welcome to the readme file for the meet app!
+It is to be an application that allows a person to find events going on in their local area and to display the goings on in real time.

+A list of Some Features:

 FEATURE 1: FILTER EVENTS BY CITY

 User story: As a user, I should be able to filter events by city so that I can better navigate the app to find information pertinent to me.